RakhithJK/Mailu-Mailu-wiki/Setup-Guide.md

 ======================

-You should test all the critical features before using the mail server for actual messages.
-Try to send and receive e-mails, monitor the logs for some unexpected errors, etc.
+You should test all the critical features before using the mail server for actual messages:

+- Try to send an email to an external service
+- On the external service, verify that DKIM and SPF are listed as passing
+- Try to receive an email from an external service
+- Check the logs (`docker logs -f containernamehere`) to look for warnings or errors
+- Use an open relay checker like [MailRadar](http://www.mailradar.com/openrelay/) to ensure you're not contributing to the spam problem on the internet.
+All tests there should result in "Relay denied"
+- If using DMARC, be sure to check the reports you get to verify that legitimate email is getting through and forgeries are being properly blocked

 Your server should now be running!